lxj5957/CLTS-Dataset/README.md

 We select some samples from the dataset and you can see them in [samples.txt](https://github.com/lxj5957/CLTS-Dataset/blob/master/samples.txt)

 ## Download
 We split the corpus into three parts, including training, validation and test set.
 The data can be downloaded from the link [here](https://pan.baidu.com/s/1skhl1HKUfRyFa7z3t8dH-g).
-If you want to get the password, please feel free to contact with us by: liuxiaojun@iie.ac.cn
+And the password is ***iucp***.